wallyw1/ipmongo/README.md

 ### 2014-09-28: 0.1.1

 *   Fixed hashbang in test.py, single quote consistency in ipmongo.py.
 Contributed by [Jimmy Wong](https://github.com/wyuenho).
-*   Address the issue of the content of variable processed by ipmongo will be modified.
+*   Address the issue of the content of the variable processed being modified by ipmongo.
 Please refer to test.py for details.

 ### 2014-09-25: 0.1.0